Autopsy May Show Medical Malpractice In Dental Patient’s Death

 In instances of medical malpractice, you should consider getting legal advice from an attorney.
 Attorney representation can go a long way to help you get the much-needed compensation for any physical, financial and emotional damages that you may have suffered because of medical errors.
-In some cases, as in this news story, you should contact a law firm early on because the statute of limitations only allows a brief period for you to file a claim.
+In some cases, as in this news story, you should contact a New Haven medical malpractice law firm early on because the statute of limitations only allows a brief period for you to file a claim.

 Source: Eyewitness News 3, “Autopsy gives glimpse into dental patient’s death,” Rob Polansky and Jill Konopka, Jan.
 16, 2015